-When the San Gabriel Valley Hotline was having financial difficulties in 1977, the GCCC sponsored them for the year, giving them the stability needed to get them on their feet, serving as a viable organization.
+When the San Gabriel Valley Hotline had financial difficulties in 1977, the GCCC sponsored them for the year, giving them the stability needed to get them on their feet and serve as a viable organization.

-In 1980, when the GCCC was at low tide, there would be only 20 or so representatives at a meeting and dissolution of the organization was considered.
-After a number of summer meetings by concerned individuals, it was decided to continue, along with some major reorganization plans.
-Reverend Richard Shackell accepted the presidency and with a creative, active and determined Board, the downward swing was reversed.
+In 1980, when the GCCC was at low tide, there would be only 20 or so representatives at a meeting, and the organization’s dissolution was considered.
+After several summer meetings by concerned individuals, it was decided to continue, along with some major reorganization plans.
+Reverend Richard Shackell accepted the presidency and with a creative, active, and determined Board, the downward swing was reversed.
 From then on Glendora Community Coordinating Council has continued to be an organization that serves the community well.

 In 1982 the GCCC began presenting awards to deserving individuals who served “above and beyond the call of duty” in the field of community service.
 Begun under the presidency of Ida Fracasse, it is called the Humanitarian Service Award.
 The June award was named the Gene Beckwith Memorial Award in honor of the late Gene Beckwith who had served as president in 1978-79.
 Charles Bolduc served the first three years as Chairman.

 When Jane Braun was elected president in 1983 she introduced several new committees including a city liaison position.
-The bylaws were reviewed under the direction of Ruth Harper and changes were adopted; it is a project she chaired for a number of years.
+The bylaws were reviewed under the direction of Ruth Harper, and changes were adopted; it is a project she chaired for several years.

 Under the leadership of Pat Rasmussen, 1987-88, the Youth Recognition Award was reestablished.
 Barbara Barrett served as Chairman – a position she held for three years.
 During the same period, the membership reached an all time high under the direction of Membership

 Chairman, Joan Hallidy, with individuals and organizations totaling 108.
 The remaining funds from Holiday Basket Plus were transferred to the Ministerial Association for them to carry on the project.
-It had become too difficult to handle the work load.
-Upon the death of former president Tim Crowther a special annual Youth Award was started, called the Tim Crowther Youth Award.
-Dick and Penny Paulus of Glendora Trophy donated a plaque to be on display at the Glendora Public Library.
+It had become too difficult to handle the workload.
+Upon the death of former president Tim Crowther, a special annual Youth Award was started, called the Tim Crowther Youth Award.
+Dick and Penny Paulus of Glendora Trophy donated a plaque to display at the Glendora Public Library.
 Two hundred and twenty-five baskets were delivered at Thanksgiving and 450 at Christmas.

-Average attendance during 1997-1998 was 60 people.
-In 1997 the Glendora Public Library agreed to compile and publish a calendar of events to local club activities, (formerly done by the YWCA) called the “Community Clip Board” – to be distributed by the Coordinating Council.
+The average attendance during 1997-1998 was 60 people.
+In 1997 the Glendora Public Library agreed to compile and publish a calendar of events for local club activities, (formerly done by the YWCA) called the “Community Clip Board” – to be distributed by the Coordinating Council.
 Ida Fracasse proposed that Coordinating Council develop an Open Forum, similar to the former Town Hall meetings.
 A committee was appointed, but no action was ever taken.